 At Seif Law Firm, our focus is on ensuring that your Will accurately reflects how you wish for your assets to be distributed at the time of your death.

 There are a variety of possible distribution schemes.
 For example, in a Joint Will signed by a husband and wife, they may designate that the deceased spouse will leave everything to the surviving spouse at the time of their death.
 However, if both spouses die at the same time in a common accident, they may then designate all assets are left to the children in equal shares and to be held in trust until they reach a certain age or become adults.
 Of course, this is merely an example of a possible distribution scheme, and you are free to choose the distribution scheme that works best for you.

-Seif Law Firm offers quality and professional will and testament services & our clients approach us from all over the GTA including: Thornhill, Vaughan, Richmond Hill, Markham, Woodbridge, King City, Aurora, Newmarket & more.
-We will help you achieve your goals in a cost effective way.
-If you are looking for professional advice, please contact us today for a free, no-obligation quote for your Will(s).
+Our clients approach us from all over the GTA including Toronto, North York, Thornhill, Vaughan, Richmond Hill, Markham, Woodbridge, King City, Aurora, Newmarket & more.
+We will help you achieve your goals in a cost-effective way.
+If you are looking for professional real estate litigation advice, please contact us today for a free consultation.